llenroc/InternetButtonEvolve2016/README.md

+$"Can you get a Xamarin to help reset {device}?" - Either internet toggling or device needs to be unclaimed.

 Internet Button Mini Hack
 ===
 Welcome to the Internet Button Hack.
 This simple hack will introduce you to Azure Event Bus which will allow you to easily receive messages from a Particle Internet Button or any lower level device.